Voltron: Live-action film

 In March 2022, it was announced that the live-action film was officially back in development with Rawson Marshall Thurber directing and co-writing the screenplay with Ellen Shanman, and produced by Todd Lieberman, David Hoberman, and Bob Koplar.
 The film also incited a bidding war between Warner Bros.
 Pictures, Universal Pictures, and Amazon Prime Video.
 Amazon is leading the bid.
+On August 1, it was confirmed that Amazon had acquired the rights.
+On October 3, newcomer Daniel Quinn-Toye was cast in a lead role.
+On October 10, it was reported that Henry Cavill would be joining the live action cast in an undisclosed role.
+On November 25, 2024, it was reported that Sterling K. Brown, Rita Ora and John Kim were cast in undisclosed roles.
+The next day, Alba Baptista, Samson Kayo and Tharanya Tharan were announced in undisclosed roles.
+It was announced that filming on the movie had begun.